-The net proceeds to the Trust from the sale of the Shares offered hereby and in the concurrent offering are approximately \$ (\$ if the Underwriters' over-allotment option is exercised in full).
+The net proceeds to the Trust from the sale of the Shares offered hereby and in the public offering are approximately \$82,960,000 (\$92,192,500 if the underwriters' over-allotment option is exercised in full).
 The Trust intends to use the majority of the proceeds of these offerings to repay debt, principally to meet the potential \$48.2 million refinancing requirement of the Debentures (the Trust's 5 1/4% convertible subordinated debentures due 2002 which have an effective interest rate of 7.53%) and to repay the Trust's revolving credit facilities.
 The remaining net proceeds from these offerings are expected to be used for property acquisitions and improvements.